You work hard, and sacrifice a lot. ...You deserve to live a great life.

 This podcast is just one more piece I can offer.
 A space to talk about the real stuff - the good, the bad and the ugly.
 A place to talk about ideas, tools and strategies to help make it different.
 Why a podcast?
 Well, for a few reasons.
 First, anonymity.
 Most tools you access, like a book for example, are conspicuous - people see the title and wonder whether you're ok.
 This is something you can interact with without raising concerns or igniting all that awesome stigma that floats around about mental health and wellness.
 Second, it's portable.
 Many of you have long commutes, some of you are out on the road as part of your shift - you need tools that can come along for the ride and ways to use those chunks of time to benefit you.
 Third, it's connecting.
 Real people, real voices, real conversations, in real time.
 You need to hear that you're not alone, and support starts here.

 I hope you'll subscribe below to get our emails updating you on upcoming episodes.
 I also welcome contributions and ideas for topics you'd like to hear about.
-You can send your suggestions to [email protected].
+You can send your suggestions to support@thrive-life.ca.

 Stay safe out there,